 Ms Amanda Semaan

 Amanda Semaan is an Accredited Exercise Physiologist and has been practicing since 2012.
 Amanda currently works across both the practitioner and education field.
 Amanda is the co-director of a small allied health business working primarily in disability and mental health in Sydney (founded 2013).
 Her personal areas of expertise include mental health, intellectual disability and Aboriginal health.
 Amanda is also employed part-time with the University of Sydney (since 2012) as an Associate Lecturer in Work Integrated Learning.
 Amanda is a current research student at the University of Sydney.
 Her thesis title is Knowledge and attitudes of exercise physiology students to the mental health sector.

-Dr Peter Sinclair
+Associate Professor Peter Sinclair